utkayd/task_testing/README.md

-# task_testing
-This is my task for Otsimo 2024 Game Dev Internship,
+#  Otsimo 2024 Game Dev Internship Task

 This task is created by applicant utkay@otsimo.com